AdroitTechie/CompetitveProgramming/README.md

-# OOPs-repo
+# Competitive programming
-this repo contains my oops works
+this repo contains my work on CP